-This is the first in a group of articles on source code and how it is handled, examined, and analyzed in litigation.
+This article focuses on source code and how it is handled, examined, and analyzed in litigation.

-This article urges attorneys, especially those who will receive source code productions, to “stop and think” (as the FRCP committee notes put it in a different context) how a PO will impact the source code exam.
+Attorneys, especially those who will receive source code productions, are urged to “stop and think” (as the FRCP committee notes put it in a different context) how a PO will impact the source code exam.
 If possible, have an expert or non-testifying consultant review, up front (while the terms are still fluid), a proposed PO, rather than simply accepting “this is how it’s been done before,” and later presenting your expert with a fait accompli (which one wit has defined as “French for ‘the train has left the station’ “).

 Typical source code PO restrictions, and their impacts on the source code examination